jimyx17/ffgopeg/README.md

 See [Versioning](#versioning).

 The ffmpeg libraries are in theire own packages.
-If you know which ffmpeg function you want to use you can use [this little webtool](https://targodan.github.io/ffgopeg)
+If you know which ffmpeg function you want to use you can use [this little webtool](https://targodan.github.io/ffgopeg).
+This really useful comes from the original author of ffgopeg.
+So it might differ slightly from this lib

 ## Versioning

 This project follows the [semantic versioning scheme](http://semver.org/).
-That means if you use the `gopkg.in` link from above using `go get -u` should be safe and not break anything.
+That means if you use the `github.com` link from above using `go get -u` should be safe and not break anything.

 ## Mapping ffmpeg function names to go